emanuelsla/webscraping/README.md

 ## Contents
 1. The file "wikipedia_game.ipynb" derives a function to randomly follow Wikipedia links until the initial Wikipedia page is reached.
 The function is only dependent on a single input url, which needs to be provided as string.

 2. The file "stock_price_monitor.ipynb" views stocks on boerse.de.
-The variable of interest are the current stock price, the 24h relative stock development and the 24h absolute stock development.
+The variables of interest are the current stock price, the 24h relative stock development and the 24h absolute stock development.
 The derived function takes three parameters as input:
     * url: a url of boerse.de that yields to a stock.
 It needs to be provided as string.
     * name: the name of the stock as string.
     * minutes: a integer, which stands for the number of minutes to watch the stock.
 It is equal to the number of requests.